project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ***Note***: Stable versions of the sunbird portal are available via tags for each release, and the master branch contains latest stable release.
 For latest stable release [refer](https://github.com/project-sunbird/sunbird-portal/){:target="_blank"}

-Once the **git clone** command executes, proceed with running the following set of commands in the console:
+Once the **git clone** command is executed, proceed with running the following set of commands in the console:

 <pre>
    $ cd {PROJECT-FOLDER}/src/app